fabiocabrini/fiware/mqtt_esp32.md

 #### Criação e registro do dispositivo

-9: Provisionamento do dispositivo: API 4041
+9: Provisionamento do dispositivo no IoT Agent MQTT: API 4041

-15: Registro do dispositivo virtual: API 1026
+15: Registro do dispositivo virtual no Orion Context Broker: API 1026

 #### Operação do dispostivo: